fkaempfer/dphp/README.md

 # dphp - Dockerized legacy php

-Provide legacy php images updated with all dependencies for legacy application and those that dislike php8+.
+Provide legacy php images updated with all dependencies for legacy application and those who prefer these versions.
 The image simply uses php internal server and almalinux+remi packages.

 ## Disclaimer